 If you have additional questions regarding visiting the Colosseum in a wheelchair or with other limitations, please call the Rome Colosseum helpdesk at +39 06 399 67 700.

-There are Water Fountains and Restrooms at the Colosseum
+Water Fountains and Restrooms at the Colosseum

 There are several places where you can get access to water fountains and toilets throughout the Colosseum.
 There were also plenty of restrooms and water fountains in the Roman Forum and Palatine Hill.

-In addition, there is a water fountain right next to the ‘Colosseo’ metro station and you can carry your water jug with you and refill it on the way.
+In addition, there is a water fountain right next to the ‘Colosseo’ metro station, and you can carry your water jug with you and refill it on the way.

-Rome is hot during the summer months so please stay well-hydrated on your trip there!
+Rome is hot during the summer months, so please stay well-hydrated on your trip there!

 Wear Good Footwear